A Guide to an Entity Health Check in Chile

 Find out why and when it is a good idea to get an entity health check in Chile.
 Manage your business risks and protect yourself from potential non-compliance issues before or after company formation in Chile.
-The country has well-established and solid legal and compliance frameworks designed to encourage and protect businesspeople in the country.
+The country has well-established and solid legal and compliance frameworks designed to encourage and protect businesses in the country.
+This guide explains the purpose of a corporate health check and details the primary areas of review necessary to ensure your company is fully compliant with Chilean regulations.

 Who conducts an entity health check in Chile?It should be done by a fully independent auditor to ensure total neutrality.
 The auditor should also be well aware of Chilean company law.